 Continued innovation of our software.
 With the pace of change in commerce and compliance, we believe it is important to continue innovating and extending the functionality and breadth of our software.
 We plan on investing to further enhance our content and the speed and usability of our software.
 Historically such innovation has been accomplished through internal development efforts.
 However, we may pursue acquisitions, development arrangements with partners or similar activities to accelerate these investments.
-On January 25, 2021, we acquired Tellutax, a designer of edge-based technology utilizing a container architecture, which enables customers to deliver tax solutions seamlessly at the point of need with increased scalability and simplified management.
 We believe continuing to enhance our existing software and expanding our tax content will increase our ability to generate revenues by broadening the appeal of our software to new customers as well as increasing our engagement with existing customers.
+See Note 3, Business Combinations to our consolidated financial statements beginning on page F-1 of this Annual Report on Form 10-K for a discussion of our acquisitions.

 Investing in growth and scaling our business.
 We believe that our market opportunity is large, and we will continue to invest significantly in scaling across organizational functions in order to support the anticipated growth in our operations both domestically and internationally.
-Any investments we make in our research and development and our sales and marketing organization will occur in advance of experiencing the benefits from such investments, so it may be difficult for us to determine if we are efficiently allocating resources in those areas.
+Any investments we make in our research and development and our sales and marketing organization will occur in advance of experiencing the benefits from such investments; therefore, it may be difficult for us to determine if we are efficiently allocating resources in those areas.
 The company may pursue acquisitions or partner arrangements to accelerate its growth initiatives.
-On January 7, 2020, we acquired Systax Sistemas Fiscais LTDA ("Systax"), a provider of Brazilian transaction tax content and software.
-See Note 2 to our consolidated financial statements beginning on page F-1 of this Annual Report on Form 10-K.
+See Note 3, Business Combinations to our consolidated financial statements beginning on page F-1 of this Annual Report on Form 10-K for a discussion of our acquisitions.

 Customer migration to cloud solutions.
 Over time, we expect a continued shift to our cloud solutions from existing and newly acquired customers.
-Generally, when existing customers migrate from on-premise to cloud-based solutions, this generally has a favorable impact on our long-term ARR due to price structures and opportunities to promote additional license sales.
+When existing customers migrate from on-premise to cloud-based solutions, this generally has a favorable impact on our long-term ARR due to price structures and opportunities to promote additional license sales.
 Over the past three years, cloud sales to new customers have grown at a significantly faster rate than sales of on-premise solutions, which is a trend that we expect to continue over time.
-We generated 12.9%, 19.1% and 27.5% of software subscription revenues from cloud-based subscriptions in 2018, 2019 and 2020, respectively.
+We generated 35.4% and 27.5% of software subscription revenues from cloud-based subscriptions in 2021 and 2020, respectively.
 We recognize revenue from the sale of cloud-based subscriptions ratably over the life of the contract, whereas for on-premise subscriptions, the first year pricing includes a premium that is not included in future renewal pricing.
 The premium is recognized ratably over the estimated period of benefit to the customer, which is generally three years.
 Therefore, as more of our sales shift to cloud-based subscriptions, our revenue growth rate may increase.
-We provide hosting for our cloudbased subscriptions.
+We provide hosting for our cloud-based subscriptions.
 To the extent that revenues from our cloud offerings increase as a percentage of total revenues, our gross margin may decrease due to the associated hosting costs of those offerings.

+Recent Developments

-Recent Developments-Impact of COVID-19
+Impact of COVID-19